Skip advert

 Advertisement - Article continues below

-It is a shame you must pay extra for adaptive cruise control (a system that maintains a safe distance from the car in front of you), which is something provided as standard on the MG4.
+It is a shame that you must pay extra for adaptive cruise control (a system that maintains a safe distance from the car in front of you), which is standard on the MG4.

 Warranty

-Peugeot’s warranty applies for three years, and has a mileage limit of 60,000 miles, which is a typical warranty period.
+Peugeot’s warranty cover is three years or 60,000 miles (whichever comes first), and is a typical warranty period for cars in this class.
 Some rival brands do offer more generous warranty lengths, including Hyundai (five years), Kia (seven years) and Toyota (up to ten years).
 It’s possible to extend the warranty, but it’ll cost you extra, and can only be organised towards the end of the manufacturer’s warranty period.

-The battery pack is covered by its own warranty, meaning that if it drops below 70 per cent capacity within eight years or 100,000 miles, it’ll be replaced free of charge.
+The battery pack fitted to E-208 models is covered by a separate warranty, meaning that if it drops below 70 per cent capacity within eight years or 100,000 miles, it’ll be replaced free of charge.

 Servicing